alternative queer anthems | read | i-D

 Frank Ocean

-A style icon from the get go, Ocean wears Bianca Chandon and Supreme, has modelled for Calvin Klein by Tyrone Lebon, is friends with James Blake, released a fashion magazine called Boys Don't Cry with editorial content by Harley Weir and Lebon, and commissioned Wolfgang Tillmans to shoot his portrait exiting a shower with green hair for the beautiful cover for his follow up record, Blonde.
+A style icon from the get-go, Ocean wears Bianca Chandon and Supreme, has modeled for Calvin Klein by Tyrone Lebon, is friends with James Blake, released a fashion magazine called Boys Don't Cry with editorial content by Harley Weir and Lebon, and commissioned Wolfgang Tillmans to shoot his portrait while exiting a shower with green hair for the beautiful cover for his follow-up record, Blonde.
 He stood up against the Orlando Pulse nightclub massacre and is scheduled to play Lovebox this weekend in London's Victoria Park.
-Get tickets if you haven't already and pray he turns up.
 Maverick.
 Genius.
 Mega talent.
-Style setter.
+Trendsetter.
 Queer Icon.
 Inspirational = Frank Ocean.

 John Grant